See how you can make this embroidery hoop pocket wreath for a pretty spring front door!

 I might be good at sewing, but I suck at making wreaths.
 I can’t tie a pretty bow to save my life, and my groupings of flowers and foliage just always seem so forced.
 And for some reason, every wreath I make looks so dated, like 1997 came by and hung something on my door.
-But I also don’t like spending money on pre-made wreaths because wow, have you seen how expensive they are?
+I know my friend told me that her children enjoyed making some Children’s embroidery designs.
+Made me think if her children can do it so can I!
+I don’t like spending money on pre-made wreaths because wow, have you seen how expensive they are?

 But that’s all changed because I just made myself a new wreath for my front door – and I’ve got a tutorial showing how!

 Keep reading for how to make this embroidery hoop pocket wreath!

 I love the fresh, modern look of the muslin pocket in the embroidery hoop frame!
 The pocket is the perfect size for floral picks or shorter stems.
 Just line them up in the pocket and you’re good to go!

 And because they’re just tucked into the pocket, you can change them out for the different seasons.
 You can use your Silhouette or Cricut to add a welcoming message to the pocket.

 You won’t believe how easy it is to make!
 And quick – less than an hour start to finish.
 There’s not even any sewing required!